DL1GG/linhpsdr/README.md

 # LinHPSDR

+### Goals of this particular fork

+* Fixing open issues by peeking into G0ORX's repository and others pull requests
+* Some redesign of the GUI

 ### Development environment

 Development and testing has been run on Ubuntu 17.10 and Ubuntu 18.04.
 If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
 For information on MacOS support see [MacOS.md](./MacOS.md).